yvandermeer/sugarspoon/README.md

 ### 0.3.2

-* Add support for grunt-blanket-mocha for getting test coverage output on the command-line.
+* Add support for [grunt-blanket-mocha][grunt-blanket-mocha] for getting test coverage output on the command-line.
 * The `blanketOptions` passed to the `TestRunner` can now be a function, to allow for the grunt-blanket-mocha reporter option to be set only if running in PhantomJS (see the example directory).
 * Refactored the Gruntfile and TestRunner.